 AL It's all about being able to create less rigid and the clinical bathroom.
 I wanted Voyage to be a shift formulaic spaces and a more personalised environment - to generate a new visual vocabulary and new ways where we can be ourselves in our own time.
 The surfaces of thinking about the bathroom and how we use that and volumes of the sanitaryware are designed to be space; what it means to us.
 The idea is that the bathroom choreographed into one continuous visual movement, can be massively enriched with personal thoughts and working in relationship to one another and in harmony experiences; that it's no longer about rigid and fixed, onewith the more architectural planes of the counters, storage size-fits-all elements. units and shelving.
-All the elements work together on an almost subconscious level; they can be grouped in DU To what extent was awareness of cultural differences more conventional or more unexpected configurations, relating to bathing rituals - and the different ways depending on how the user wants to experience their bathroom.
+All the elements work together on an almost subconscious level; they can be grouped in DU To what extent was awareness of cultural differences depending on how the user wants to experience their bathroom.